ckaestne/seai/lectures/06_risks/risks.md

 <!-- references -->

-Required reading: Hulten, Geoff.
-"Building Intelligent Systems: A Guide to Machine Learning Engineering."
-(2018), Chapters 6–7 (Why creating IE is hard, balancing IE) and 24 (Dealing with mistakes)
+Required reading: "The World and the Machine" M. Jackson (1995).

 ---
 ## Learning goals: